yhoungdev/yhoungdev/README.md

 <h3 align="center">A passionate about anything computer</h3>

-- Currently  learning Rust
 - Building applications on Solana
 - 🌱 I cherish the wonders of nature — from the serene beauty of plants and animals to the captivating vistas that unfold before me, each offering a precious gift that fills my heart with joy.

 - 👨‍💻 All of my projects are available at [https://www.obiabo.xyz/](https://www.obiabo.xyz/)

-- 📫 How to reach me **sudowhoami@duck.com**

-- ⚡ Fun fact:  **I savor the delights of Food 🍲🥘, relishing each flavorful bite, and find solace in the embrace of solitude.**

-    We can talk about Linux , Open Source , Crypto and Cryptograhy.

   if you have have Nice Cats 🐈, Dogs 🐶 and bunny 🐇   pictures, you can share with me